sillsdev/docu-notion/README.md

 First, prepare your markdown-based static file system like [Docusaurus](https://docusaurus.io/).
 For a shortcut with github actions, search, and deployment to github pages, you can just copy [this template](https://github.com/sillsdev/docu-notion-sample-site).

+Note that the css for this markdown-based static file system should include [this css](src/css/notion-styles.css) to enable multi-column layouts.

 ## 2. In Notion, duplicate the docu-notion template

 Go to [this template page](https://hattonjohn.notion.site/Documentation-Template-Docusaurus-0e998b32da3c47edad0f62a25b49818c).
 Duplicate it into your own workspace.